aniket-mish/tags/README.md

 **_Compute_**

-I can define the compute configuration in the `cluster_compute.yaml`, which will specify the hardware dependencies that I'll need to execute workloads.
+I can define the compute configuration in the `cluster_compute.yaml`, which will specify the hardware dependencies I'll need to execute workloads.

 If you're using resources from the cloud computing platforms like AWS, you can define those configurations here such as region, instance_type, min_workers, max_workers, etc.

-I'm doing this on my personal laptop and so my laptop will act as a cluster where one CPU will be the head node and some of the remaining CPU will be the worker nodes.
+I'm doing this on my laptop and so my laptop will act as a cluster where one CPU will be the head node and some of the remaining CPU will be the worker nodes.

 **_Workspace_**

-I'm using VS Code with GitHub Copilot 😆
+I'm using VS Code.
+You can also develop your app in Jupyter Lab and then copy your code in the VS Code.
+I know Karpathy does this!

 **_Git_**